 Lars Stole studies strategic pricing, contracts and incentives theory, industrial economics and game theory.
-Stole’s research has appeared in the American Economic Review, Econometrica, the Review of Economic Studies, and the RAND Journal of Economics, to name a few.
+Stole’s research has appeared in the American Economic Review, Econometrica, the Review of Economic Studies, and the Journal of Political Economy, among others.
 He has published a comprehensive survey of research in strategic price discrimination in “Price Discrimination in Competitive Environments,” which appeared in the Handbook of Industrial Organization, Volume 3.

-He has been awarded numerous prizes for his research.
-Stole has received an Alfred P. Sloan Research Fellowship, a National Science Foundation Presidential Faculty Fellowship, and an Olin Fellowship in Law and Economics from the Harvard Law School.
-Stole currently is a research fellow for CESifo.
-In the past, he has lectured at MIT, CERGE in Prague, and CES in Munich.
-He currently serves as co-director of the Applied Theory Initiative, which he co-founded in 2009.
+Stole has been awarded numerous prizes for his research, including an Alfred P. Sloan Research Fellowship, a National Science Foundation Presidential Faculty Fellowship, and an Olin Fellowship in Law and Economics from the Harvard Law School.
+In the past, he has lectured at MIT, CERGE/Prague, and CES/Munich, and he has served as Editor of the RAND Journal of Economics.
+Stole currently is a research fellow for CESifo, and a Co-Director of the Applied Theory Initiative, which he founded in 2009.

 Economics of contracts and organizations; industrial organization; informational economics; current research focuses on price discrimination and competitive contracting.

 With David Martimort, "Representing Equilibrium Aggregates in Aggregate Games with Applications to Common Agency," Games and Economic Behavior, 76 (2012), 753-772.

 With David Martimort, “Market Participation in Delegated and Intrinsic Common-Agency Games,” RAND Journal of Economics (2009).